johanzvrskovec/RegionAnnotator/README.md

 ##Algorithm

 ### Enter reference data, gene data or user data input
-1. The input data is read from it source format.
+1. The input data is read from its source format.
 2. The input data is checked against its pre-configured templates and is configured and completed from the templates.
 Templates contain information on table columns, column data types and output formatting.
 3. The input data rows are read into tables.
 Reference data is read into tables that are named corresponding to their file names or excel-sheets, prefixed by `_`.
 Gene data is read into a table named GENE\_MASTER.
 User data is read into a table named \_USER\_INPUT.
 4. Templated columns are indexed for improved database performance.